Audio-tactile pedestrian facilities

 - receives a written request or, of its own volition, decides to install audio-tactile devices in existing signalised crossings

-- receives a written request or, decides of its own volition, modifies the hours of operation of an existing audio-tactile device
+- receives a written request or, decides of its own volition, modifies the audio level of an existing audio-tactile device - tones cannot be disabled/switch off.

 Definitions

 Audio-tactile device: a push button system at traffic signals, which when pushed, provides pedestrians with audible signals to indicate when to cross and not to cross the road.
-The system produces 2 noises.
+The system produces two noises.
 The first a slow pulsing noise, which enables pedestrians to find the push button.
-The second is an actuated fast pulse which indicates when to cross.
+The second is an actuated, fast pulse which indicates when to cross.

 Audible component: a continuous pulse which enables persons with a visual impairment to find the button or a fast pulse which indicates when to cross.